hsarfraz/Oxford-Python-pt-1-2/python_pt2/README.md

 * Should you use batch learning or online learning techniques?
     *   Batch learning can be used since there isn't a huge number of datasets to process.
 Online learning would be needed if there were millions (or billions) of datasets that exsisted online.

-Things to observe in datasets to gain insights
+Step 1: Things to observe in datasets to gain insights

 *  Name of each attribute and its characteristics
 *  Variable/attribute Type (categorical, int/float, bounded/unbounded, text, structured)